bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/troubleshooting-your-setup.md

 ### 403 errors

-If the Stencil server responds with a 403 error, check to ensure you are not using a proxy-based domain service like Cloudflare or Amazon Cloudfront.
-If you are using a proxy, modify the hosts file on your machine to map your localhost to the BigCommerce IP of your store.
+If the Stencil server responds with a `403` error and you are using a proxy-based domain service like Cloudflare or Amazon Cloudfront, modify the hosts file on your machine to map the localhost to the IP address of the BigCommerce server.

 ## 500 errors